moby/moby/docs/man/Dockerfile.5.md

   multiple images.
 Make a note of the last image ID output by the commit before each new **FROM** command.

-  -- If no tag is given to the **FROM** instruction, latest is assumed.
+  -- If no tag is given to the **FROM** instruction, the latest is assumed.
 If the used tag does not exist, an error is returned.

 **MAINTAINER**